FFMA Test Protocol Intro

 The Issue – Auto charger scenario

-To simulate the auto charger, the coffin is placed against a solid load and pressure is applied to the end of the coffin with various loads.
-If the coffin distorts or breaks beyond the agreed tolerance it fails.
+The coffin is placed against a solid load and pressure is applied to the end of the coffin with various loads to simulate the auto charger.
+If the coffin distorts or breaks beyond the agreed parameters it fails.

 *The Issue – TABO – Mechanical Insertion Machine